-- Remove a couple of cups of soup from the pot; blend removed soup (with an immersion blender) and add back to pot.
+- Remove a couple of cups of soup from the pot, place in a heat-safe dish, blend the removed soup (with an immersion blender) and add back to the pot.

-- Add cashew cream to pot.
-Give a little stir.
+- Add cashew cream to the pot.
+Stir in.

 - The delicious celery root soup is ready.
 Now it’s time to enjoy!

 Hungry for more?
 Subscribe to the Girl Heart Food Newsletter!

 I happen to enjoy the texture of leaving some veggies chunky, but you do what makes your belly happy!